Monitor Your Health & Maintain Physical Distance

 In-Person Events on Campus Will Follow Health Guidance.
 In-person events on campus need to follow current Illinois, Chicago, and SAIC guidelines.
-Online events will be considered on a case-by-case basis with your area vice president.
+In order to mitigate the spread of COVID-19, all student group/organization events and meetings must occur virtually.
+Other online events will be considered on a case-by-case basis with your area vice president.

 Exhibitions on Campus Will Follow Health Guidance.
 Exhibitions on campus will continue; however, opening events and maximum room occupancies will be adjusted in accordance with Restore Illinois and City of Chicago current health guidance.

 No Visitors Are Allowed on SAIC's Campus.
 Students are allowed to have one visitor assist them with move-in, but no other visitors are allowed.

 Reconsider Travel.
 All nonessential travel sponsored by SAIC has been suspended for all faculty, staff, and students.
 Essential travel is defined by the vice president of each respective area.

 The School does not regulate non-work travel; however, it is sincerely requested that you are mindful of personal travel given its potential risk to other SAIC community members.
 Those traveling are asked to follow the latest CDC guidelines upon return.

 If you go through a period of self-quaratine due to travel, please ensure you have essential items such as medications, laptops, or items related to your coursework or job duties, as you might need them before you are able to return to campus.